-HB 2242 House Research Organization page 2 SUPPORTERS SAY:
+SB 1900 House Research Organization page 2

-The Cultural Endowment Fund has not accomplished its purpose of providing a sustainable source of financial support for the Texas Commission on the Arts.
-The Cultural Endowment Fund is far from its target of \$200 million, ending fiscal year 2008 with a balance of \$9.8 million.
+The bill would take immediate effect if finally passed by a two-thirds record vote of the membership of each house.
+Otherwise, it would take effect September 1, 2009.
+SUPPORTERS SAY: The Cultural Endowment Fund has not accomplished its purpose of providing a sustainable source of financial support for the Texas Commission on the Arts.
+The Cultural Endowment Fund is far from its target of \$200 million, ending fiscal 2008 with a balance of \$9.8 million.
 A long-term revenue stream to build the Cultural Endowment Fund was never identified, and no legislative appropriations have been made in the last two biennia.
 Also, there have not been any private contributions made in the last two years.
-The committee substitute has addressed concerns that the money could be diverted from its intended purpose by providing specific requirements for how the money will be handled.
-OPPONENTS SAY:

-No apparent opposition.
+The bill would provide specific requirements for how the money would be handled to ensure that the money could not be diverted from its intended purpose.
+OPPONENTS SAY: No apparent opposition NOTES: The House companion bill, HB 2242 by Leibowitz, passed the House by 132-0 on May 8 and was considered in a public hearing by the Senate Administration Committee on May 18.
+According to the fiscal note, the bill would result in a one-time gain in general revenue-dedicated funds of \$6,579,793 to the Texas Commission on the Arts' operating account.
+Of that amount, \$1,839,807 is estimated to be private donations.
+It is currently undetermined if any of the private donations would need to be returned to donors.